LHNCBC/formbuilder-lhcforms/API.md

 window event listener</a> is a callback function attached to the parent window listening to `message` events.
 The callback receives an event object, where `event.data` is the data object sent by the message emitter, in this case the form builder.
-The form builder defined its own messages with `'initialized'`, `'updateQuestionnaire'`, and `'closed'` types.
+The form builder defines its own messages with `'initialized'`, `'updateQuestionnaire'`, and `'closed'` types.
 The message type is in `event.data.type`.
 Here is a typical handler to receive the messages from the form builder.